Danvm94/homequest/README.md

 estate brand.
 When it comes to social media marketing, Facebook emerged as the optimal platform for reaching potential customers.
 With a user base that spans various age groups, Facebook's wide reach aligns well with Homequest's goals.

+Homequest is a dynamic and innovative Django-based e-commerce platform developed as part of a 5th college project.
+The website is designed to revolutionize the real estate experience by strategically addressing the need for better solutions on real estate websites.

+Homequest aims to provide users with seamless and easy access to rental properties in the fictional city of Novaville.
+The primary goal is to simplify the process of exploring available properties and facilitate one-click access to detailed information.
+This approach aligns with the mission to enhance the user experience in the real estate market.

 ### Statista